fanart-tv/fanartwiki/docs/General/fanart database.md

         ![URL ID](../assets/images/hftvw-show-id-in-url.jpg)

-      Now you can [find the right entry](#finding-the-right-entry "Finding the right entry") at the source database.
+      Use those IDs to [find the valid entry](#finding-the-right-entry "Finding the right entry") at the source database.

 ---